 👋 About Me

 PhD candidate in Electrical & Computer Engineering at Purdue University, advised by Prof. Joseph Makin.
+I did BS in Electrical Engineering from UET Lahore, Pakistan and worked for approximately 6 years as Instrumentation Engineer before starting PhD.

 📢 Recent Updates